What is Foresight?

 Today is a very exciting time for foresight work—never has human society been more complex and fast-paced, and never have we had as many tools and opportunities available to greatly improve our lives, our teams, our organizations, and our world.
 We have many problems and threats to manage as well, of course.
 Moreover, as our technical abilities have grown, the age-old threats and hardships of our natural environment have receded in severity, while new problems, ones we have created for ourselves, have taken center stage.

 We’re also still ignorant of the total biospheric diversity we are destroying.
 We don’t even yet know how many species we’re killing annually, but it is likely dozens a day, and is perhaps 1,000 fold higher than the background rate that would go extinct without our presence.
 While we probably know all the kingdoms, nearly all phyla, classes and orders, and most families and genuses (taxonomic classes) on our precious planet, our only habitable home in the solar system at present, we’ve mapped just 14% of the species on land and 9% of those in the oceans, if the estimate of 8.7 million species (excluding prokaryotes) on Earth is accurate.
 Our biological ignorance is incredible.
 See Vaclav Smil, Harvesting the Biosphere (PDF), Pop. & Dev.
 Review (2011), and the Smithsonian’s Mass Extinction (2014) for good overviews of these deeply troubling issues.

-Fortunately, our collective intelligence and foresight are far better today than they were when we first arrived on the scene.
-They are also accelerating, as we will see.
-Today, our greatest limitations and problems are the ones our successes have created for us.
+Again, our greatest limitations and problems today are the problems that our tremendous successes have created for us in recent millennia.
 Better foresight can guide us to solutions to those problems, finding ways out of the traps we create when we are being selfish and greedy and short-sighted.
 We’ll explore many examples of better and worse paths forward in this Guide.